sudoingcoding/CSE406/Lab1/readme.md

 - Adds an **audible buzzer** that triggers **only when the water level exceeds 95%**.
 - Enhances real-time alerting for overflow conditions.
-- The LED also turns ON to indicate high water levels.

 ---

 ## 🧠 Summary